-In this example, the AN Orchestrator will provide the curation controller with an adaptation specification (which has the controller specifications), to drive the curation process.
-Curation controller queries the KB for validated controllers and relevant knowledge.
-Followed by this, the
+In this example, the AN Orchestrator provides the curation controller with an adaptation specification (which contains controller specifications), to drive the curation process.
+Curation controller queries the Knowledge Base for validated controllers and relevant knowledge.
+Then the

-AN Orchestrator will provide the selection controller with an adaptation specification (which has the controller specification) to drive the selection process.
+AN Orchestrator provides the selection controller with an adaptation specification (which contains controller specifications) to drive the selection process.

-NOTE 1 - There are additional example scenarios where the Curation controller reuses existing controller specifications rather than deriving them from the Adaptation specification.
+NOTE 1 - There are additional example scenarios where the curation controller reuses existing controller specifications rather than deriving them from the Adaptation specification.
 Similarly, there are additional example scenarios where the selection controller reuses existing controller specifications rather than deriving them from the Adaptation specification.

-Figure 8: Dynamic Adaptation of Controllers
+Figure 8 - Dynamic Adaptation of Controllers

-The steps involved in the scenario described in Figure 8 are:
+The steps involved in the scenario described in Figure 8 - Dynamic Adaptation of Controllers are:

-1. The AN Orchestrator will provide the curation controller with an adaptation specification (which has the controller specifications), to drive the curation process.

-- 2. The curation controller derives the controller specifications from the adaptation specification and requests validated controllers from the Knowledge Base - 3.
+- 1. The AN orchestrator provides the curation controller with an adaptation specification (which contains controller specifications), to drive the curation process. - 2.
+The curation controller derives the controller specifications from the adaptation specification and requests validated controllers from the Knowledge Base - 3.
 The Knowledge Base replies with the requested data, if any - 4.
 The curation controller requests the list of curated controllers for the use case from the Knowledge Base - 5.
 The Knowledge Base replies with the requested data, if any - 6.
 The curation controller requests additional knowledge from the Knowledge Base needed to support the curation process